 - Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
 This represents a risk of fatal injuries to the child!
-However, if a child must, under exceptional circumstances, travel in the front passenger seat, the passenger airbag must be deactivated \Rightarrow page 44, "Deactivating airbags" and the seat put into the highest position where possible.
+However, if it is necessary, in exceptional cases, to transport a child in the front passenger seat, the front passenger airbag must always be disabled \Rightarrow page 44, "Deactivating airbags" and move the seat to its highest position, in case it has this adiustment. - Read and always observe information and warnings concerning the use of child seats \Rightarrow \bigwedge in "Safety notes on using child seats" on page 47.